tangentsoft/pidp8i/doc/cc8-manual.md

 before returning, because it assumes the OS/8 convention of CR+LF terminated text files.

+OS/8 text files frequently include form feed characters — ASCII 12 —
+owing to the PDP-8’s close association with teleprinters. `fgets()` does not do anything with these other than give them to the program literally.
+These should typically be removed from input or replaced with an ASCII space character, 32.

 Returns 0 on EOF, as Standard C requires.

 **Standard Violations:**